stanleyraywood/stanleyraywood/README.md

 designer, maker, writer. based in stockholm.

-i build tools for people—apps, design languages, and the systems that hold all that together.
+i build tools for people who care—apps, design languages, and the systems that hold all that together.

 currently: VP Design at DoorDash · Wolt · Deliveroo across 40+ markets.